tmalsburg/saccades/README.md

 Things that I plan to add in the future are tools for reading common file formats for eyetracking data and tools for assessing the quality of the fixation detection.
 A lot of this code already exists in the old package and I will migrate it in small steps.
 For example, we have a highly efficient parser for EDF files that uses the edf-library provided by SR Research.

-## Build and install package
+## Install package

-These instructions assume that you are on a Linux or OSX system.
-To build the package you first have to install the R pacakge ~zoom~ which is used for interactive diagnostic plots.
-Then execute the following command in the root directory of the git repository:
+To install the latest version of the package, execute the following two lines in R:

-    make build
+    library("devtools")

-This creates the file `saccades_0.1-1.tar.gz` which can then be installed with this command:
+    install_github("tmalsburg/saccades/saccades", dependencies=TRUE)

-    sudo R CMD INSTALL saccades_0.1-1.tar.gz
+Note that this package depends on the R pacakge ~zoom~ which will be automatically installed with the commands above.

 ## Getting started